 Yellow leaves may also be caused by scale insects which look like small bumps on the bark, but they will suck the life from many types of plants, not just roses.
 Or, the plant may simply need to be fertilized.

-Note: All plants shed leaves during the growing season.
+Note: All plants shed leaves during the summer season.
 A small amount of leaf drop is natural.

 Leather Gauntlet Gloves